"May he who dies... die well."

 - Action Survivor: Both Elloe and Miek start out this way before growing into badasses in their own right.

 - Amazing Technicolor Population: In addition to the big green guy himself, you also have the Sakaar Imperials who have pink skin and the Shadow People who have grey skin.
-The latter are not native to Sakaar.

 - Anti-Hero: Hulk himself rates as a fairly strong antihero in this storyline, at times pushing Type IV.